 This next article is posted on the web site BeenThinking.com where Bible teacher and author Mart De Haan reconsiders how he originally looked at abuse in marriage and what he’s since learned as he’s studied the Bible more in depth on this subject:

-Another excellent article is posted on Todayschristianwoman.com web site.
+There is another excellent article, which is posted on Todayschristianwoman.com web site.
 We believe you will find it helpful for those who are under the opinion that abuse is just about violence to the body.
 Yes, it is definitely that.
 But there is a whole mind set and behavioral pattern that includes control issues that go along with it as well.

 May we always: